 The definitions of some of the key terms used in this Policy are given below:

 a.
-“Audit Committee” means the Audit Committee constituted by the Board of Directors of the Company in accordance with Section 177 of the Companies Act, 2013 read with amended Clause 49 of the Listing Agreement.
+“Audit Committee” means the Audit Committee constituted by the Board of Directors of the Company in accordance with Section 177 of the Companies Act, 2013 read with Regulation 22 of SEBI (LISTING OBLIGATIONS AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015.

 b.
 “Employee” means every permanent employee of the Company (whether working in India or abroad), including the Directors in the employment of the Company.